 - Behavioral biometrics: Behavioral biometrics goes beyond static authentication, such as fingerprints or retinal scans.
 This method uses information such as the amount of time between keystrokes, the pressure applied with fingers, the angle of your phone, micromovements and more to authenticate a user.
 This is the future of biometric authentication but has yet to find its way into password managers.

-Ultimately, the best way to ensure security posture across an entire network is by using a zero trust framework.
+One way to ensure security posture across an entire network is by using a zero trust framework.
 This mechanism requires that all users be authenticated and authorized before being granted access to any network resource, beyond just inputting a password.
+It isn’t perfect, however, as developing a zero-trust environment has the potential to normalize abnormal behaviors, making it ironically easier for hackers to gain access to a company’s data.
 Password managers can play a role in this framework but it also requires further steps be taken, such as microsegmentation and granular policy controls.

 How to set up password management software